Architecture

 EachWorkerruns its own asyncio event loop:

 Workers are fully independent.
-No shared mutable state, no locks, no coordination between workers during request handling.
+No shared mutable state or cross-worker coordination during request handling.

 Request Pipeline